The 5 Stages of the Mobile App Development Workflow

 Congratulations, you’re live!
 But the journey doesn’t stop here.
 Continuous monitoring and iterating based on user feedback are essential for long-term success.

-- Use Analytics Tools: Implement tools like Google Analytics, Flurry, or Mixpanel to track user behaviours.
+- Use Analytics Tools: Implement tools such as Google Analytics, Flurry, or Mixpanel to track user behaviour.
 This data will help you understand how users interact with your app, what features they love, and where they drop off.

 - Encourage User Feedback: Create in-app prompts to collect user reviews and suggestions.
 Engaging your users in dialogue will reassure them that their opinions matter.